wasmCloud/project-templates/actor/echo/README.md

 ## How do I customize this template to use other contracts & interfaces?

 - You can change what contracts this actor claims in `wasmcloud.toml` and the `Makefile`.
 In the future this will just be in `wasmcloud.toml`.
 - You will then need to change the dependencies in `Cargo.toml` to import the interfaces for the contracts you want.
-Optionally delete the `wasmcloud-interface-httpserver` dep if you're not using that contract.
+Delete the `wasmcloud-interface-httpserver` dep if you're not using that contract.
 - Finally, change the `src/lib.rs` file, changing/deleting the current interface import and `impl` block, while adding a new import & `impl` for any contracts you added!

 ### Using the included Github Actions